openstack-archive/congress-specs/doc/source/specs/template.rst

 * A periodic task might look like a small addition but if it calls conductor or another service the load is multiplied by the number of nodes in the system.

+* Scheduler filters get called once per host for every instance being created, so any latency they introduce is linear with the size of the system.

 * A small change in a utility function or a commonly used decorator can have a large impacts on performance.